US Senate rejects Biden's electoral reform - News

 US President Joe Biden celebrates one year in office this Thursday (20).
-After 365 days, the US president dealt with expected disagreements, such as China and Russia, the withdrawal of troops from Afghanistan and a huge Latino migration crisis.
+After 365 days, the American president dealt with expected disagreements — with China and Russia, for example — the withdrawal of troops from Afghanistan and a huge Latino migration crisis.
 THE R7 separated in this gallery some of the main points of the foreign policy of the Biden administration in the first year of its mandate

 In March, a few days before completing two months in office, Biden was alerted by the sister of North Korean leader Kim Jong-un to ’cause no trouble’ if the United States wanted peace.
 Since taking office, the US president’s government team has established North Korea’s nuclear weapons project as an ‘urgent priority’.

-The North Koreans, in turn, began a military escalation and carried out a series of tests with intercontinental missiles, hypersonic missiles and even projectiles that can be fired by train (pictured).
-The war presentation continued in 2022, when the North Korea announced new weapons tests, in January
+The North Koreans, in turn, began a military escalation and carried out a series of tests with intercontinental missiles, hypersonic missiles and even projectiles that can be fired by train (Photograph).
+The war presentation continued in 2022, when the North Korea announces new weapons tests in January

 In response, the United States imposed on January 12 Financial sanctions on five North Koreans linked to the country’s ballistic missile program.
 The Treasury Department said the five people who were sanctioned are ‘responsible for acquiring assets for the weapons of mass destruction programs’. [da Coreia do Norte] and related to ballistic missiles’

 According to General Mark Milley, the Chinese would still have tested hypersonic missiles in 2021, just like the North Koreans.
-The military called the event ‘very worrying’, in a never-before-seen demonstration of Chinese war technology.
+The military called the event ‘very worrying’, a demonstration of Chinese war technology never seen before.

 Despite the historic rivalry between Russians and Americans, Biden and Vladimir Putin met in July in Geneva, Switzerland, at a summit to establish boundaries between countries, in the words of the US president.
 THE Russian representative left the meeting saying the meeting was ‘productive’, but the relationship between the nations weakened during the year